-Ultra is a retailer that offers a broad range of quality, cost-effective products from categories such as Biking, Fitness, Home Goods, Backyard & Pet Products.
-Their online store’s success made them want to expand fast.
+Ultra’s online store’s success made them want to expand fast.
 And what better place to do that than Amazon, where sales are higher than Best Buy & Sears combined?

 Their Amazon storefront constantly displays around 1,000 products.
 Not the lightest, is it?
 We know, Amazon store owners, this sounds pretty familiar to you.

-Growing in a Competitive, Crowded Market
+Growing in a competitive, crowded market

-For this Project, we worked with Ultra across multiple campaign types on Amazon, including:
+For this project, we worked with Ultra across multiple campaign types on Amazon, including: